instamatic-dev/instamatic/docs/setup.md

 Download the latest zip package from the [releases page](https://github.com/instamatic-dev/instamatic/releases).
 This installation is fully portable, and can be copied directly to the microscope computer.

-Running the program `start_Cmder` will run a terminal which has already been set up.

 ## JEOL

 If you are using a JEOL TEM, make sure `instamatic` is installed on a computer with the TEMCOM interface.
 This is usually already installed on the camera PC.
 It can also be installed on the microscope control PC.